bensonmogambi/Django-Project/README.md

 then create a new file under the app , create a new python file the create a url under the app

+NOV 20
+#MPESA API INTERGRATION
+create a new app on mpesa daraja, check the first two boxes then create the app

+Install daraje... pip install django_daraja state the credentials in the settings.py file

+then create the function in views then map it in the urls